Spain Motorcycles Brands

 Sherco Logo

-The brand logo is distinguished by modern design, simplicity, and memorability.
-In digital and print, it especially stands out thanks to the original choice of the color palette.
-The text is in bright signal yellow, and the background is in rich deep blue.
-Their combination makes the whole composition stand out, making it especially attractive.
-The text of the brand name is in italic lowercase, Miedinger Bold by Canada Type, which is sans serif and with a squashed point.
-Each letter has a black outline, which provides a clearer perception, strictly delimiting the text from the background.
-Right tilt is a traditional transfer of speed, movement, acceleration, a demonstration of the desire to move forward in its development.
+The brand’s logo is characterized by its modern design, simplicity, and memorability.
+In both digital and printed form, it stands out, especially thanks to the original color palette.
+The text is in bright signal yellow, and the background is in rich, deep blue.
+Their combination makes the whole composition stand out and makes it especially attractive.
+The text of the brand name is typed in the italicized lowercase font Miedinger Bold from Canada Type, which has serifs and a flattened point.
+Each letter has a black outline that provides a clearer perception by strictly delineating the text from the background.
+The right slant is a traditional conveyance of speed, movement, and acceleration, a demonstration of the desire to move forward in one’s development.

 Volta